-Are you thinking about transferring schools?
-What about applying for a degree, scholarship or new job?
+Do you need to request your college transcripts because you're thinking about transferring schools, say from going to a campus school to an online degree?
+What about applying for a master's degree program, scholarship, or new job?
 Then you’ll need to know how to request an official transcript from your school.
-Here are some tips to help you navigate the process of requesting your transcripts.
+Here are some tips to help you navigate the process of requesting your transcripts from college.

 The Basics of College Transcripts